A Crank-Nicolson type minimization scheme for a hyperbolic free boundary problem: Introduction

-In \cref{sec:adhesion}, we discuss a more general setting for this problem, namely a hyperbolic free boundary problem with an adhesion term.
+In Section \ref{sec:weak solution}, we also formally discuss the role of free boundary condition on a more general setting for this problem, namely a hyperbolic free boundary problem with an adhesion term.
 When energy is not conserved, we cannot calculate the first variation in the usual way.
 In this case, we adopt a formal approach and derive the equation from a measure theoretic point of view.
-We conclude by presenting numerical results and their analysis in \cref{sec:numerics}, emphasizing the wide applicability of the proposed numerical method.
+We conclude by presenting numerical results and their analysis in Section \ref{sec:numerics}, emphasizing the wide applicability of the proposed numerical method.